 Shared owners do not have a statutory right to extend their lease, but we do offer an informal lease extension scheme.
-To extend your lease you must have lived in your home for at least 2 years.
-If you have a long lease term over 90 or so years then, it is probably not advisable to extend but if your lease term is less than 80 years it might be advisable to extend your lease.
+If you have a long lease term over 90 or so years then, it is probably not necessary for you to extend your lease but if your lease term is nearing 80 years it might be advisable to extend your lease, - as once your lease has less then 80 years left it is more costly to extend your lease ie the premiums payable are significantly higher.
 Please contact the Leasehold team for more information.

 Homes in a building not owned by Wandle